-At Stanford, Davis assisted the Cardinal lightweight eight to three consecutive national championships, most recently capturing a national title at the 2013 IRA National Championships in June.
-She also coached nine student-athletes to Pocock Lightweight All-America honors.
+At Stanford, Davis assisted the Cardinal lightweight eight to three consecutive national championships.
+She coached nine student-athletes to Pocock Lightweight All-America honors.

 Davis also coached three lightweight boats with the 2013 U.S. Under-23 National Team.
 The Lightweight Women’s 4x, 2x and 1x all qualified for the 2013 Under-23 World Rowing Championships held in Linz, Austria.

-Prior to her time with Stanford and the U.S. National Team, Davis spent one season as the head coach of Girls’ Varsity Crew at The Hun School of Princeton in New Jersey.
-While there, she coached the Varsity 4+ to an undefeated dual season and their first invitation to the USRowing Youth National Championships in nearly a decade.
+Prior to her time with Stanford and the U.S. National Team, Davis spent a season as the head coach of Girls’ Varsity Crew at The Hun School of Princeton in New Jersey.
+While there, she coached the Varsity 4+ to an undefeated dual season and its first invitation to the US Rowing youth national championships in nearly a decade.
 Davis also assisted with coaching duties for the Mercer Junior Rowing Club and the Carnegie Lake Rowing Association.